 Visitor Insurance: How to use Your Insurance, File Claims, Get a Refund/Cancellation, & Ask for Support

-For information on how to properly use your visitors insurance policy, please visit our article: How to Use Your Visitors Insurance
+For information on how to properly use your Insurance for Visitors policy, please visit our article: How to Use Your Insurance for Visitors

 How soon will coverage start?

 Policies become effective on your chosen start date.
 Most policies can start as soon as the next day.
 This means if you purchase the policy today, coverage will start as soon as tomorrow.

 Which doctors / hospitals can I go to?
 Is there a providers list?

 Most Insurance for Visitors plan do not have a specific network of doctors & hospitals.
 This means you have the freedom to choose where you want to seek medical care.
 That being said- there are Insurance for Visitors plans which work with PPO Networks.
 If you choose to go to an in-network provider, your insurance will be accepted & you can take advantage of cashless claims.
 For a providers list, please visit our Doctors & Hospitals page.